-The Microeconomic Studies Function engages in rigorous analysis of microeconomic issues of interest to the nation and the Second Federal Reserve District in support of the Bank's primary missions in monetary policy and regulation of the financial system.
-In addition, staff conduct long-term research in applied microeconomics, labor macroeconomics, public finance, consumer finance, housing, and urban and labor economics.
+The Microeconomic Studies Function engages in rigorous analysis of microeconomic issues of interest to the New York Fed in support of the Bank's primary missions in monetary policy and regulation of the financial system.
+In addition, staff conduct long-term research in applied microeconomics, labor economics, public finance, consumer finance, housing, and urban and health economics.